 What we do

-In our experience, there are four different approaches to agency selection.
+In our experience, there are three different approaches to agency selection.

 There's the traditional pitch in which several agencies are briefed and are invited to come in with ideas, which includes strategic thinking and creative.
 This is usually a good approach when the brand is big and the financial prize is big enough to warrant a big investment on their part, or when the agencies are unknown to the client.
 The advantage of this approach is that you get to see a lot of how each agency thinks strategically and how they translate strategy into creative.